-Syrian forces make sweeping gains in eastern Aleppo
+Civilians under 'imminent' threat amid regime gains in eastern Aleppo

 Forces on Saturday broke through rebel defense lines on the ground and by Monday had taken much of the area's north.

-Assad has vowed to take the whole city, which has been divided between the largely regime-held west and rebel-held east.
-Taking all of Aleppo would mark a turning point in the war that has raged for more than five years, giving the regime strong momentum.
+Russia has been the Syrian government's closest and most powerful ally in the country's civil war, carrying out regular airstrikes to prop up Assad's regime.

-A fighter in eastern Aleppo told CNN that rebels had withdrawn from northern areas, almost splitting eastern Aleppo into two.
+More than 500 people have been killed in the past two weeks since the push began, according to the White Helmets.
+Another 1,800 have been injured, the group said.

-There's minimal resistance from rebels, several civilians on the ground told CNN, and it appears they have fled from around 20% of their territory.
-The Syrian regime has taken over half of those areas, sources told CNN.
+There's been minimal resistance from rebels, several civilians on the ground said.

 Among neighborhoods now in regime hands is eastern Aleppo's biggest district, Masaken Hanano, while on Monday forces retook another key district, al-Sakhour, according to Syrian state media.

-More than 500 people have already been killed in the past two weeks since the push began, according to the self-styled Syria Civil Defence volunteer rescue group, also known as the "White Helmets."
-Another 1,800 have been injured, the group said.
+Around 10,000 people have fled the area in the past few days, the UK-based Syrian Observatory for Human Rights reported Monday, adding that 6,000 of them fled to areas controlled by Kurdish forces.

-An estimated 250,000 people have been trapped in eastern Aleppo since July, when regime forces besieged the area -- among them, UNICEF says, are 100,000 children.
+And more than 3,000 fled to government-controlled parts of the city in the last 24 hours, according to Russian and Syrian state media, quoting the Russian reconciliation center in Syria located on the Hmeymim military base.

-Hundreds have started to flee, some of them to government-controlled western Aleppo.
+An estimated 250,000 people have been trapped in eastern Aleppo since July, when regime forces besieged the area.
+Among them are 100,000 children, says UNICEF, the UN's child rights organization.

 Others are too afraid to use the government's "human corridors," fearing reprisal once they escape.
 But staying to see the regime regain neighborhoods is not an option for many either.